For many who’ve caught the homebuying bug, the reality is that a fixer upper might be your only way into today’s hot market.

-When I bought my home with Open Listings in September 2016, I knew that I’d need not only OL’s 50% commission refund to help cover those hefty closing costs, but also a place that others weren’t going to get in a bidding war over -- which is why I opted for a fixer upper.
+When I bought my home with Open Listings in September 2016, I knew that I’d need not only OL’s commission refund of up to 50% to help cover those hefty closing costs, but also a place that others weren’t going to get in a bidding war over -- which is why I opted for a fixer upper.

 Benefits of a fixer upper